decaffeinate/bulk-decaffeinate/README.md

 ## Future plans

-This project is in early stages.
-Here are some things coming up:

-* Add a `convert` command that actually runs decaffeinate to convert a codebase.
-* Add a flexible way to specify which files should be checked/converted.
-* Automatically create git commits that properly preserve history.
 * Run follow-up commands like `eslint --fix` once decaffeinate finishes.
 * Allow running custom follow-up codemods.
-* Create backups of the `.coffee` files so you can easily compare before and after.
 * When displaying errors, classify any known issues automatically and link to the corresponding GitHub issue.
 * Any other sanity checks, instructions, or help for running decaffeinate on a